Abubakarharuna10/Abubakarharuna10/README.md

 - 🌱 &nbsp; Learning about Machine Learning,DeepLearning and Systems Design. -->

-- ✍️ &nbsp; Pursuing AI for IoT as hobbies / software Development.
+- ✍️ &nbsp; Pursuing AI for IoT as hobbies / Software Development.

 - 👯 Happy to collaborate with other's.